tfgg/yournextmep/_candidates/eu2014/snp/ian-hudghton.md

 person: ian-hudghton
 region: scotland
 party: snp
-title: Scotland - Scottish National Party - Ian Hudghton
+title: Ian Hudghton is running for MEP in Scotland for the Scottish National Party
 incumbent: true
 ---